“Believe in yourself”

 Let go of the need for perfection.

 Always aiming for perfection is only a recipe for anxiety and disappointment.
-And it hugely affects that way we view ourselves.
+And it hugely affects the way we view ourselves.
 Knowing that it is okay to do your best and be happy with the finished project, even if it has flaws, can help you improve the way you view yourself.
-Be gentle on yourself and acknowledge that sometimes done is better than perfect.
+Be gentle with yourself and acknowledge that sometimes done is better than perfect.

 There is no single size that fits all.
-Remember, it is more about your own personal baseline of positive self-esteem and being able to reset back to that place regardless of the stressor.
+Remember, it is more about your baseline of positive self-esteem and being able to reset back to that place regardless of the stressor.